isopink/isopink.github.io/_posts/2025-04-08-Error and Noise.md

 <br>

-We already discussed the *in - sample error* in [<u>previous time</u>](https://isopink.github.io/Is-Learning-Feasible/).
+We already discussed the *in - sample error* in [previous time](https://isopink.github.io/Is-Learning-Feasible/).
 You may ask how to calculate *the out-of-sample error*.
 We will discuss it later.
 For now on, we just keep going. **The important thing is that the error measure can vary depending on the context**.
 Consider the problem of verifying fingerpint belongs to a particular person.
 There are two types of error that our hypothesis make here.

 <br>